What you’re building

 When to upgrade to Pro

-The free plugin handles cloaking + tracking.
+The free plugin handles cloaking + tracking + broken-link detection.
 Pro adds:

-- CSV export of all click data for tax reporting or merchant-side reconciliation.
+- Advanced link analytics with CSV export for tax reporting or merchant-side reconciliation.

 Most affiliates stay on the free plugin for the first year.
-Upgrade when geo-rotation or AB-testing starts mattering more than the $59 license cost.
+Upgrade when auto-linking and the scanner start mattering more than the $59 license cost.

 Migration from ThirstyAffiliates / Pretty Links